 The mining industry has made a profound contribution to Minnesota for more than a century.
 In fact, it is one of the pillar industries upon which our state has been built.

 The Iron Mining Association is committed to working to ensure Minnesota keeps winning its fair share of the world market.
 For years, that is precisely what we have been doing—because we want our industry leaders, legislators, suppliers, workers, their families and our communities to have confidence in our mining sector and in its future.
-And there are plenty of reasons for confidence at this time.

 Growing Industry.
 Growing Commitment.